jemitrochusmutno/Information-technology/python/python_workbook.md

 ---

 ### `if ... elif ... else` Statement
-When you have multiple conditions, use elif (“else if”).
+When you have multiple conditions, use `elif`.
 ```python
 temperature = 25